-The final issue under review is whether NYSOH properly denied your request to change health plans outside the open enrollment period.
+The issue under review is whether NYSOH properly denied your request to change your spouse's health plan outside the open enrollment period as of May 25, 2017?

+You testified that you are appealing being denied a special enrollment period to enroll your spouse into a different health plan through NYSOH.
 However, the record does not contain a notice of eligibility determination or redetermination on the issue of special enrollment period.

 Here, the lack of a notice of eligibility determination on the issue of special enrollment periods does not prevent the Appeals Unit from reaching the merits of the case or constitute material error.
 Under 45 CFR § 155.505(b), you are as entitled to appeal NYSOH failure to timely issue a notice of eligibility determination as you are to appeal an adverse notice of eligibility determination.
-Your credible testimony, along with the February 17, 2017 appeal confirmation notice stating that you are the appellant and the reason for your appeal was "Denial of Special Enrollment Period (SEP)," permits an inference that NYSOH did deny your special enrollment request.
+Your credible testimony, along with the May 26, 2017 appeal confirmation notice stating that your spouse is the appellant and the reason for your appeal was "Denial of Special Enrollment Period (SEP)," permits an inference that NYSOH did deny your spouse's special enrollment request.